mandelsoft/spiff/README.md

 ## `(( foo.[bar].baz ))`

-Look for the nearest 'foo' key, and from there follow through to to the field describes by the expression `bar` and then to .baz.
+Look for the nearest 'foo' key, and from there follow through to the field described by the expression `bar` and then to .baz.

 The index may be an integer constant (without spaces) as described in the last section.
 But it might also be an arbitrary dynaml expression (even an integer, but with spaces).
 If the expression evaluates to a string, it lookups the dedicated field.
-If the expression evaluates to an integer, the arry element with this index is addressed.
+If the expression evaluates to an integer, the array element with this index is addressed.

 e.g.: